 Was there anything that the students found surprising about these results?

-- Now you have had some experience with that let’s go back to your track.
-Suppose that a woman runner broke the existing National record for the 100m by 0.1sec.
-Estimate by how far she would beat the current record holder and show it on your track.
+- Suppose that a woman runner broke the existing National record for the 100m by 0.1s.
+Estimate by how much distance she would beat the current record holder.

 Now calculate this distance.

-- Repeat the last exercise with the men’s 800m World record and the women’s 1500m Olympic record.
+Repeat with the men’s 800m World record and the women’s 1500m Olympic record.

-- Suppose that a woman runner beat the existing Olympic record runner in the 100m by 1m.
-Estimate by how many seconds she would beat the current record holder and show it on your track.
+- Suppose that a woman runner beats the existing Olympic record runner in the 100m by 1m.
+Estimate by how many seconds she would beat the current record holder.

 Work out your percentage error.